 rhinos.
 This means that almost a third of my choices are scattered

 among just three groups.
 Yet I am willing to make special trips and

 searches for these impressive mammals, something I cannot say is true

 for any rat, rabbit, or mole.
 In contrast, there is just one canid, one

-monkey, and one antelope.
+monkey, and two antelope.
 I do include three bears, one seal, one

 hyena, one pig, and four cetaceans, plus such absolutely unique mammals as